penncomputersystems/penncomputersystems.github.io/content/posts/2021-02-10---ZooKeeper-A-Coordination-Kernel.md

 consistency guarantees, and flexible abstractions provides the user with the ability to tailor specific primitives that fit the requirements of a particular system.

-_P.S._: Personally, I first heard about ZooKeeper from an interesting [Youtube video](https://www.youtube.com/watch?v=mMuk8Rn9HBg) from one of my favorite programming channels on building an asynchronous ZooKeeper client in Rust, which is in my opinion a great way to get hands-on experience with interacting with ZooKeeper!
+_P.S._ Personally, I first heard about ZooKeeper from an interesting [Youtube video](https://www.youtube.com/watch?v=mMuk8Rn9HBg) from one of my favorite programming channels on building an asynchronous ZooKeeper client in Rust, which is in my opinion a great way to get hands-on experience with interacting with ZooKeeper!